-When I went to San Francisco, I managed to get a reservation at Saison last November for a long weekend trip to San Francisco.
+When I went to San Francisco, I managed to get a reservation at Saison.
 To begin, it was one of the most beautiful dining rooms that I have ever encountered.
-You walk into a spacious room with high ceilings, like it may have been a warehouse in a former life but has now been renewed and made infinitely more cozy.
-The atmosphere was like being invited to a Danish friend's home for dinner, modern but with the perfect amount of warm touches like adorable little flower arrangements and all my favorite things: couches, blankets, and cushy pillows.
+You walk in, and it opens into a spacious room with high ceilings, like it may have been a warehouse in a former life but has now been renewed and made infinitely more cozy.
+The atmosphere was like being invited to a Danish friend's home for dinner - modern but with the perfect amount of warm touches like adorable little flower arrangements and all my favorite things: couches, blankets, and cushy pillows.
 To the far end of the room is the kitchen - open and brightly lit - the center stage of the dining experience to come.

 I was lucky to be seated at a table directly looking into the action.
 I love open kitchen/chef's table type set ups because it's fascinating to see exactly how the dishes are made, and at Saison, they have the most gorgeous arrangement, allowing you to view every step along the way.
 The meal that they created was amazing.
 It was very reminiscent of Japanese kaiseki with new American influences, which was not at all what I had expected but still delightfully surprising.